 AKA Yoshino Cherry tree, Tokyo Cherry tree, Japanese Flowering Cherry

-Our pot grown Yoshino Cherry trees can be planted at any time of year.
+Pot grown Yoshino Cherry trees can be planted at any time of year, whereas bare roots can be planted November-March.
 Choose a location away from strong winds to protect the blossom, then remove weeds and grass within a metre of the site.
 Dig a square hole as deep as the root mass and twice as wide.
 To help the tree establish, sprinkle root grow in the hole.

 Remove the pot, gently loosen the roots and place into the planting hole.
 Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
 Avoid banking the soil up around the collar of the tree.